Cargo plane flying over shipping containers

 “10-digit HTS codes are already required for a majority of clearance processes,” explains Shane Bogdan, Director of Cross-Border Sales at Avalara, “but not everyone is providing them, nor are they being classified accurately.
 In some instances, organizations may be just affixing four random digits (e.g., 0000) to the end of a 6-digit HS code to make it the required 10-digit code.”

-Paper entry forms or documents will no longer be accepted for low-value imports, and affected products won’t be able to be entered using Entry Type 86, or T86 (a customs entry type created for low-value imports).
+Paper entry forms or documents are no longer accepted for low-value imports, and affected products can’t be entered using Entry Type 86, or T86 (a customs entry type created for low-value imports).

 Acceptable entry types include Entry Type 11 (informal) and Entry Type 01 (formal).